What Makes a Great Company Culture? Interview with Kadri Mäe

-We also organise team lunches where we invite a guest lecturer to talk on a topic of our choice.
+We also organize team lunches where we invite a guest lecturer to talk on a topic of our choice.
 The last lunches have been about first aid, healthy eating and fitness, but also about financial literacy.
-It’s a nice team tradition that creates a so called collective memory that connects people.
+It’s a nice team tradition that creates a so-called collective memory that connects people.

 Scoro is a work management software company.
 How does Scoro’s technology align with the culture?

 The whole team uses Scoro on a daily basis.
 It helps to make the team and cross-department communication clear and more efficient.
 For instance, it’s easy to get an overview of everyone’s calendar, what they’re working on, or if they need any input.
 And it’s really transparent.
 Another meeting that could have been an email is not a thing in Scoro.

 What are the goals and milestones you’re looking to hit in the future?

 My goal is to grow with Scoro.
 Like every team here, the People Operations team will grow in the near future as well.
 It’s definitely an exciting challenge to create that new entity.

 I plan to hand down an important part of my daily work – recruiting – to a new talented person and dedicate more of my time on developing the team culture and the People Operations as a whole.

 What’s the single, most important action that someone needs to take in order to improve the culture at their own company?

 Be kind, smile more.
 This way you’ll bring positive energy to the office right in the morning.
 Everyone’s energy combined is enormously powerful and will benefit the whole team.

 Got inspired?
 Check out Scoro’s vacancies and join #TeamScoro.